512 KB PROTOTYPE E-READER

 ESP-WROOM-32, 7.5” Waveshare e-paper display, three-button interface (prev/next/sleep).

-EBM format: Raw bitmap sequence.
+PDFs are rasterized and stored as sequences of bitmaps on a server.
 1 byte = 8 pixels, 1 page = 48 KB (display resolution), headerless.
-Optimized for HTTP Range requests:
+Optimized for Range requests without server-side logic:

 int r0 = ((page_n - 1) * PAGE_SIZE);